dekuNukem/duckyPad-Pro/doc/duckyscript3_bytecode_vm.md

 SWC_SET SWC_FILL SWC_RESET arguments now on stack
 OLED_CURSOR arguments now on stack

+### 2024 09 08

+KEYUP KEYDOWN and key combos argument on stack

 ------------

 need to think about signed or unsigned multiply